 Not all camera sites are in operation at the same time.
+West Midlands Police can enforce any speed limit on any road in the West Midlands.
+The only requirement in law for speeding convictions to be valid is that there is appropriate notification of the speed limit to motorists on the road in question and evidence that the legal speed limit has been exceeded.
 We prioritise camera resources among the existing mobile camera sites, ensuring that cameras are deployed to the areas where they are most needed.
-Each site is categorised as Red, Amber, Green or White according to a combination of:
+Each site is categorised according to:

-- The number of collisions resulting in personal injury at the camera site in the previous three years, using the guidelines for installation of a new camera site as a baseline.
+- The number of collisions resulting in personal injury at the camera site in the previous three years.

 The documents in this section cover national rules and guidance for use of safety camera enforcement technology.
 These documents are in PDF format, please download Acrobat Reader to view them.

-Prior to April 2007, the West Midlands Casualty Reduction Scheme deployed camera technology in accordance with the Department for Transport's "Handbook of Rules and Guidance for the National Safety Camera Programme for England and Wales".
-From 1 April 2007, the National Safety Camera Programme ceased to operate, and DfT Circular 01/2007 was issued to provide guidance on best practice on the deployment of speed and red-light cameras after this date.
+Please see below for the National Police Chiefs Council Guidelines of 2016.
 These guidelines cover the way in which new sites are selected, along with visibility and signing of existing camera sites and have been incorporated into the Safety Camera Protocols used within the West Midlands (see above).
 They do not restrict or fetter the police’s discretion to enforce covertly anywhere, at any time.

 - Use of Speed and Red-light Cameras for Traffic Enforcement: Guidance on Deployment, Visibility and Signing

 The Association of Chief Police Officers have issued a code of practice instructing deployment officers on the correct use of enforcement technology to comply with regulations and the conditions of type approval.